Spiderjockey02/filehost-server/docs/INSTALLATION.md

 * `twitter`: So people can log in using their twitter account.
 * `facebook`: So people can log in using their facebook account.
 * `google`: So people can log in using their google account.
+* `frame_domains`: An array of domains accessible by an iframe.
+This can be achieved when a user uploads a .url file.

 ### Setting up the database
 The database natively used is [MongoDB](https://www.mongodb.com/).
 So you will need to [create an account](https://www.mongodb.com/try) for this step.